menu

 Example of an indicator: client does not communicate mistrust towards the leader.

-• The Team – their effectiveness, degree of motivation, and the relationships that they build with clients, etc.
+• The Software Development team – their effectiveness, degree of motivation, and the relationships that they build with clients, etc.

 Example of an indicator: people helping each other out of their own initiative.